Contact and About Us

 About Festival Art and Books

 Ebay and the internet had a crucial impact on rare books dealing, and the market for all collectibles for that matter.
 With the new global market many items which collectors thought were rare, turned out to be not so scarce.
-This in turn reduced the prices which customers were willing to pay.
-Auction sites allowed people who had found treasures in their attic to compete with long established, expert dealers, in turn challenging how dealers conducted their business.
-Part of the transparency was the now open availability of information and specialized knowledge, which dealers previously held as their main competitive advantage.
-With auction sites, anyone could become relatively well informed about rare books by spending a few hours on the internet researching their area of interest.
-Prior to this, they depended on monthly collector magazines, fairs, and specialist dealers to advise them on what was what.
+This in turn reduced the prices which customers were willing to pay or pay more when they discovered the true rarity.
+Part of the internet transparency was the now open availability of information and specialized knowledge, which dealers previously held as their main competitive advantage.

-The downside of the internet then, even today, was deciphering from all the information overload, what was credible and actually true, versus what was conventional wisdom, popular opinion, or simply outright fabrication.
-Frankly, many dealers were caught out, in particular what they were charging for now relatively common books as evident from the internet.
+The downside of the internet then, even today with AI, was deciphering from all the information overload, what was credible and actually true, versus what is conventional wisdom, popular opinion, or simply outright fabrication.
+Many traditional dealers were caught out, in particular what they were charging for now relatively common books as evident from the live prices on the internet.
 While it was wonderful to have more choice and lower prices at their finger tips, customers now had to decide who they wished to do business with and not just on what.
-This was a significant change in markets where only a few specialist dealers had the main share of business and best stock, like Tolkien books, or where there were had no specialist dealers at all, as with Wilbur Smith books (our two areas of specialization) and where you could become an expert quite quickly.
+This was a significant change in markets where only a few specialist dealers had the main share of business and best stock, like Rare Tolkien books, or where there were had no specialist dealers at all.
 The internet opened new doors, but also upset the established markets and key players.

-New and old dealers were suddenly placed on an equal footing for a time and both would have to rise to the new challenges the WWW offered.
-Many book dealers at the time with physical high street shops did not survive the changes, but neither have the many hundreds of internet start-ups from the time who failed by not providing the most basic of customer service.
+New and old dealers were suddenly placed on an equal footing for a time and both would have to rise to the new challenges the internet offered.
+Many book dealers at the time with physical high street shops and many did not survive the changes.
 Perceptive customers, then and now, felt the internet ought to make things easier and faster, a convenience for them and not just for the seller/dealer trying to increase profits, whether they were buying on-line or in person.
 Those on-line and physical rare bookshop dealers at the time who understood this enjoy a combined on-line and physical shop business today.

 However, our path took a slight detour before we got to where we are today.
 We discovered back then that established collector customers were having a difficult time adjusting to the market changes the internet brought.
 They also still demanded personalized customer service and were not going to be fobbed off with some on-line gimmick, peddled by someone providing poor service.
-They wanted to continue to enjoy their collecting hobby, not have to learn a completely new technology and way of buying.
 They asked us to find their rare books for them because they liked our great service.
 We then went from general rare book dealer to specialist dealer providing a bespoke sourcing and buying service for an ever-smaller circle of serious dedicated collectors.
-We felt that in order to provide a highly personalised service without creating a conflict of interest trying to sell the same book to the whole market; we would slow down our general on-line sales from 2006 and take care of a handful of special customers.

 Mark Faith and Wilbur Smith